yunarta/terraform-provider-bamboo/docs/resources/deployment.md

 Required:

-- `permissions` (List of String) List of permissions assignable to the users and groups (READ, CREATE, CREATEREPOSITORY, ADMINISTRATION, CLONE, WRITE, BUILD, VIEWCONFIGURATION)
+- `permissions` (List of String) List of permissions assignable to the users and groups (APPROVERELEASE, READ, WRITE, VIEWCONFIGURATION)
 - `priority` (Number) Priority of this block

 Optional: